HenrikMoe/Service-Infrastructure/README.md

      - **Standard:** GFD all financial domain domination for benefit of human kind.

 - **Music Rezonica Index Automated**
   - **The New Billboard:** Automated brainwave rezonica tracking of top hits and artists in the music industry.
+Utilizes Galactic Federation user monitoring technology for brainwave tracking and music resonance levels.
     - **Standard:** GFD  Music

 - **Music Industry Restructuring Automated**